todofixthis/filters-pydantic/README.rst

 If you just want to run unit tests in the current virtualenv (using `pytest <https://docs.pytest.org>`_)::

-   poetry run pytest
+   uv run pytest

 If you just want to run type checking in the current virtualenv (using `mypy <https://mypy.readthedocs.io>`_)::

-   poetry run mypy src test
+   uv run mypy src test

 Documentation
 -------------